prasannanjaneyar/Usecase-Scenario/my-node-app/Readme.txt

   app.js
   package.json
 the sample code is available in the file.
-#First we need to create docker image from the Dockerfile the command is:
+#First we need to Build Docker image from the Dockerfile the command is:
 #Build Docker image
 docker build -t node-docker-sample .